 Boulder City home prices are not only among the most expensive in Nevada, but Boulder City real estate also consistently ranks among the most expensive in America.

-Boulder City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Boulder City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Boulder City are a mix of both white- and blue-collar jobs.
 Overall, Boulder City is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Boulder City who work in office and administrative support (14.77%), food service (12.46%), and sales jobs (9.55%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Boulder City is worth considering.

-The percentage of people in Boulder City who are college-educated is somewhat higher than the average US community of 21.84%: 28.37% of adults in Boulder City have at least a bachelor's degree.
+The overall education level of Boulder City is somewhat higher than in the average US city of 21.84%: 28.37% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Boulder City in 2010 was $31,589, which is upper middle income relative to Nevada and the nation.
 This equates to an annual income of $126,356 for a family of four.
 However, Boulder City contains both very wealthy and poor people as well.